gamemanual0/gm0/source/docs/robot-design/odometry.rst

-Often short-handed to "REV-coders" or "revcoders," the `REV Through-Bore encoders <https://www.revrobotics.com/rev-11-1271/>`_ is the option that has gained significant traction in the FTC community for odometry (as well as FRC) because of its absurd counts per revolution: 8192.
+Often short-handed to "REV-coders" or "revcoders," the `REV Through-Bore encoders <https://www.revrobotics.com/rev-11-1271/>`_ is the option that has gained significant traction in the FTC community for odometry is because of how easy it is to set up and design with.
+Unlike previously used encoders like the E8T, the through-bore does not have a sliding disc.

 Some reasons teams might want to consider using the revcoders for their odometry are: